vonkonow/LEET-Modular/code/README.md

 The midi to CV codebase is based on https://github.com/nyannkov/nano_midi and is quite different than the generic version since it is relying on build scripts.
 It should be feasible to merge the two projects to a single project where the midi function is integrated in the menu system - let me know if you succeed ;)

-The python scrips were used to generate icons, look up tables and menus.
+The python scrips were used to generate icons, look up tables (LUT) and menus.